BenKuhnhaeuser/GPID/README.md

 `wget https://github.com/BenKuhnhaeuser/GPID/blob/main/quickstart.tar.gz`

 Then, extract the files in the folder using:
-`tar -zxvf example_data.tar.gz`
+`tar -zxvf quickstart.tar.gz`

 The extracted directory contains the following files and folders:
 - `reference`: folder containing BLAST reference databases for all genes.
 See [1.
 Reference construction](https://github.com/BenKuhnhaeuser/GPID/wiki/1.-Reference-construction).
-- `calibration_gene_performance.csv`: file listing performance of each gene, i.e. the percentage of samples correctly identified to species, estimated using method calibration.
+- `gene_performance.csv`: file listing performance of each gene, i.e. the percentage of samples correctly identified to species, estimated using method calibration.
 See [2.
 Method calibration](https://github.com/BenKuhnhaeuser/GPID/wiki/2.-Method-calibration).
-- `calibration_filtering_thresholds.csv`: file with optimal filtering thresholds selected using method calibration.
+- `thresholds.csv`: file with optimal filtering thresholds selected using method calibration.
 See [2.
 Method calibration](https://github.com/BenKuhnhaeuser/GPID/wiki/2.-Method-calibration).
-- `validation_confidence_support.csv`: file listing the probability of the top identification being correct, close or wrong depending on the percentage of genes supporting the identification; produced during method validation.
+- `confidence_support.csv`: file listing the probability of the top identification being correct, close or wrong depending on the percentage of genes supporting the identification; produced during method validation.
 See [3.
 Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation).
 - `species_groups.csv`: optional file specifying for each species a user-defined group of closely related species.
 See See [3.
 Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation).
 - `samples`: folder containing a sub-folder for each sample to be identified.
 Each sub-folder contains one fasta file per gene for the sample to be identified, and each file contains a single corresponding gene sequence for the sample.
 See [4.
 Sample identification](https://github.com/BenKuhnhaeuser/GPID/wiki/4.-Sample-identification).

 ### Sample identification
 Sample identification is conducted using the following command:
-`gpid identify -i samples/CQL_2/ -r reference/ -g calibration_gene_performance.csv -t calibration_filtering_thresholds.csv -c calibration_confidence_support.csv -s species_groups.csv`
+`gpid identify -i samples/Calamus_sample_1/ -r reference/ -g gene_performance.csv -t thresholds.csv -c confidence_support.csv -s species_groups.csv`

 The required input arguments are:
-`-i`: Sample directory containing one FASTA file per gene for the sample to identify
+`-i`: Sample directory containing one `fasta` file per gene for the sample to identify
-`-r`:  Reference directory containing one FASTA file per gene and the corresponding BLAST databases
+`-r`:  Reference directory containing one `fasta` file per gene and the corresponding BLAST databases

 For method calibration and validation, the standard file names and locations produced during method calibration and validation are used by default.
 This can be specified using:
 `-g`: Gene performance file